-Prague blends East and West, with eight centuries of European history on display in its architecture and Continental cafe culture at its best.
+Prague blends East and West, with eight centuries of European history on display in its architecture and hip Continental cafe culture at its best.
 The snow-covered scenery looks especially alluring lit by old-fashioned gas lamps, and winter in Prague puts forth a full slate of activities with the advantage of far fewer crowds.
-Pack your puffy coat, and prepare to be charmed.
+An added plus is if you are there in December, there are Christmas holiday events and New Year's Eve celebrations.
+Since it's cold outside, winter is an excellent time to take in cultural performances and museum exhibitions.
+Pack your winter coat, and prepare to be charmed.

 Central Prague contains some of the best preserved medieval architecture in Europe, with abundant evidence of the Gothic, Renaissance, and Baroque periods as well.
 Rococo and Cubist elements sitting side-by-side with sleek Bauhaus forms and stark communist reminders turn the city into a veritable walking tour of European history.

 You can marvel at the various architectural styles at the Old Town Square, where buildings from across the centuries still stand.
 An elaborate display of Gothic architecture, St. Vitus Cathedral on the grounds of Prague Castle took centuries to build.
 And stop by the Czech Museum of Cubism in the House of the Black Madonna designed by Josef Gočár to see a relatively rare example of this uniquely Czech architectural style from the early 20th century.